Quest for ‘super-duper missile’ pits U.S. against key rivals

 WHY THEY MATTER

 China is pushing for hypersonic weapon breakthroughs.
 It has conducted a number of successful tests of the DF-17, a medium-range ballistic missile designed to launch hypersonic glide vehicles.
-According to a Congressional Research Service report in March, U.S. intelligence analysts assess that the DF-17 missile has a range of approximately 1,000 to 1,500 miles and could be deployed this year.
+According to a Congressional Research Service report in March, U.S. intelligence analysts assess that the DF-17 missile has a range of approximately 1,000 to 1,500 miles (1,600 to 2,400 kilometers) and could be deployed this year.

 BUT ARE THEY NECESSARY?